natnqweb/SkyMap/README.md

     float Local_sidereal_time;  //to be calculated
     float Hour_angle;           // to be calculated
     float *p;                   // pointer to results
-    float Az;                   //finally Azymuth of star and altitude float Alt;
+    float Az;                   //finally Azimuth of star and altitude float Alt;
     SkyMap sm;